-The display shows direction in mils and a 20 degree tilt margin allows for easier reading.
+The Suunto MC-2is professional and military grade, boasting top-of-the-line features for precise directional measurements.
+The display shows the direction in mils and a 20-degree tilt margin allows for easier reading.

-The capsule is liquid filled for optimum operation and the product includes luminescent markings for working in low light.
+The capsule is liquid-filled for optimum operation and the product includes luminescent markings for working in low light.
 USGS UTM scales are utilized.

 The Suunto MC-2 comes with a lanyard for easy transport and yet is also detachable for when you need to coordinate your compass with a map.